OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/communication/README.md

 ## Summary

 The <b>Communications Card</b> is your gateway to vibrant social connectivity.
-Ideal for broadcasting company updates, sharing posts, or fostering community ties, this card is versatile enough to match your messaging.
+Ideal for broadcasting <b>company updates</b>, <b>sharing posts</b>, or <b>fostering community ties</b>, this card is versatile enough to match your messaging.
 Enrich it with custom text, imagery, and links for an immersive social journey.

 _bot-sent_ card example: